benhouse1987/Monitor-Ares/README.md

 # Ares

-Ares is  a request monitor which can help us to have a whole picture of our system live running status.
+Ares is  a request monitor which can help us to get a whole picture of our system live running status.

 ## Features
 ### Request Analyzer